-Welcome to the website of the British Academy Research Project (ARP) ‘Digitising the Mixed Economy of Welfare in Britain’.
-This infrastructure project raises awareness of the importance of voluntary sector archives as strategic assets for governance, corporate identity, accountability and research.
-The project aims to support voluntary sector archives in the preservation and digitisation of their archives and to promote archives as part of the voluntary sector’s wider public benefit responsibility.
+Welcome to the website of the British Academy Research Project (ARP) ‘Archiving the Mixed Economy of Welfare in Britain’.
+This is a collaborative, interdisciplinary project which promotes the preservation and use of voluntary sector archives.
+We see the archives and records of voluntary organisations, charities, and NGOs as strategic assets for governance, corporate identity, accountability and research.
+The project promotes awareness of such collections and supports good practice in archiving and records management within voluntary organisations.